abdullakhan8999/Ecomm-Backend/README.md

 ## Deployment

-Our backend is deployed on [Render](https://dashboard.render.com/) (or your chosen hosting platform).
-The production version can be accessed at [https://your-backend-url.com](https://ecomm-backend-5fix.onrender.com).
+Our backend is deployed on [Render](https://dashboard.render.com/) The production version can be accessed at [https://your-backend-url.com](https://ecomm-backend-5fix.onrender.com).

 ## Testing